TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Everyone knows that SSI wallets are boring and their interface is not very well done.
 The fact is that there are few SSI wallets available on the market and many SSI wallets are only Proof of Concept with relatively few real users.

-The particularity of Altme is that it is also a crypto wallet and that the market and the level of user experience of crypto wallets is extremely high and has been for several years.
+The particularity of Altme Wallet is that it is also a crypto wallet and that the market and the level of user experience of crypto wallets is extremely high and has been for several years.

-Altme's design teams have therefore set out to create a wallet whose user experience and interface are as efficient as the best crypto wallets on the market.
+Altme Wallet's design teams have therefore set out to create a wallet whose user experience and interface are as efficient as the best crypto wallets on the market.
 Moreover, the interface is improved every day with feedback from many users of Web3 applications currently in production.

+The UX and UI of the Altme Wallet are among the **best on the market**.

 Altme Saas is a low code solution to build Issuers and Verifiers in minutes